 The cause is unknown.

-Lymph nodes enlarge but are not painful.
+Lymph nodes enlarge but are usually not painful.

 A lymph node biopsy is needed for diagnosis.

-Chemotherapy and radiation therapy are used for treatment.
+Chemotherapy, combinations of chemotherapy and immunotherapy, and radiation therapy are used for treatment.

 Most people are cured.

-In the United States, about 9,000 new cases of Hodgkin lymphoma occur every year.
+In the United States, about 8,000 new cases of Hodgkin lymphoma occur every year.
 The disease is more common in males than in females—about three men are affected for every two women.
 Hodgkin lymphoma rarely occurs before age 10.
-It is most common in people between the ages of 15 and 40 and in people older than 50.
+It is most common in people between the ages of 15 and 40 and in people older than 60.

 Doctors suspect Hodgkin lymphoma when a person with no apparent infection develops persistent and painless enlargement of lymph nodes that lasts for several weeks.
 The suspicion is stronger when lymph node enlargement is accompanied by fever, night sweats, and weight loss.
 Rapid and painful enlargement of lymph nodes—which may occur when a person has a cold or infection—is not typical of Hodgkin lymphoma.
-Sometimes enlarged lymph nodes deep within the chest or abdomen are found unexpectedly when a chest x-ray or computed tomography (CT) is done for another reason.
+Sometimes enlarged lymph nodes deep within the chest or abdomen are found unexpectedly when a chest x-ray or computed tomography (CT) scan is done for another reason.

 Abnormalities in blood cell counts and other blood tests may provide supportive evidence.
 However, to make the diagnosis, doctors must do a biopsy of an affected lymph node to see if it is abnormal and if Reed-Sternberg cells are present.
 Reed-Sternberg cells are large cancerous cells that have more than one nucleus (a structure inside a cell that holds the cell's genetic material).
 Their distinctive appearance can be seen when a biopsy specimen of lymph node tissue is examined under a microscope.

 The four stages are subdivided, based on the absence (A) or presence (B) of one or more of the following symptoms:

-For example, a person with a stage II lymphoma who has experienced night sweats is said to have stage IIB Hodgkin lymphoma.
+For example, a person with stage II lymphoma who has experienced night sweats is said to have stage IIB Hodgkin lymphoma.

-Positron emission tomography (PET) is the most sensitive technique for determining the stage of Hodgkin lymphoma and for evaluating the person's response to treatment.
-Because living tissue can be identified with PET, doctors can use this imaging technique to distinguish scar tissue from active Hodgkin lymphoma after the person has undergone treatment (although PET is not always accurate because inflammation can appear on PET).
-Most people with Hodgkin lymphoma do not need surgery to determine whether the disorder has spread to the abdomen, because all people receive chemotherapy, which treats the lymphoma no matter where it is located.
+Combined PET-CT PET computed tomography (PET-CT) Positron emission tomography (PET) is a type of radionuclide scanning.
+A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more is the most sensitive technique for determining the stage of Hodgkin lymphoma and for evaluating the person's response to treatment.
+Because living tissue can be identified with PET, doctors can use this imaging technique to distinguish scar tissue from active Hodgkin lymphoma after the person has undergone treatment (although PET is not always accurate because inflammation can also be detected by PET).

 After radiation therapy, there is an increased risk of cancer, such as lung, breast, or stomach cancer, occurring 10 or more years after treatment in organs that were in the radiation field.
-Non-Hodgkin lymphomas may develop in some people many years after successful treatment for Hodgkin lymphoma, regardless of the treatment used.
+Non-Hodgkin lymphomas and leukemias Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
+White blood cells develop from stem cells in the bone marrow.
+Sometimes the development goes awry... read more may develop in some people many years after successful treatment for Hodgkin lymphoma, regardless of the treatment used.